This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 5 Ways to Spot a Fad Diet Summary

-Center your diet around lean proteins, whole grains, fresh fruit and vegetables, and plenty of water, and you will experience steady weight loss.
+Center your diet around lean proteins, whole grains, fresh fruit and vegetables, drink plenty of water, and you will experience steady weight loss.

 Exercise is also an important factor, but you won’t need to run 5 miles a day.
 A brisk 20 to 30-minute walk at least three or four times a week will set you on the path to weight loss.